-• FEU Alabang and FEU High School (to be operated by FEU Alabang, Inc. and FEU High School, Inc.)
+• FEU-Alabang (to be operated by FEU Alabang, Inc.)

-FEU Alabang, Inc. and FEU High School, Inc. are both established to operate as educational institutions and will start operations upon approval by the concerned government regulatory agencies of its applications for necessary permits and licenses to operate.
+FEU Alabang, Inc. is established to operate as educational institutions and will start operations upon approval by the concerned government regulatory agencies of its applications for necessary permits and licenses to operate.

-Planned course offerings and services, and management of such entities are likewise aligned in accordance with FEU quality standards and best practices.
+Planned program offerings and services, and management of such entities are likewise aligned in accordance with FEU quality standards and best practices.